JaredXwos/WordBlitz/README.md

 - Create a field in config to save a user created time and use that in the timer object
 - Make a picker to allow users to choose the number of pts for words of specific lengths
 - Create a field in config to save user configured scoring system and use that in score tabulation
+- Create a field in config for submitted words, and ensure submitted words are pushed there
-- Allow users to delete words before they are checked and score counted
+- Allow Analysis to import the words into the buttons
+- Implement tap to crossout, tap again to undo in analysis
+- Reimplement counting of score in Analysis

 ### Less immediate To-do
 - Figure out how to detect swiping and fix that as a binding